b12consulting/nagra/examples/cli.md

 ╰──────────────────┴───────╯
 ```

-Expression can be used as selected column too (Sqlite returns boolean values as 1/0):
+Expressions can be used as selected columns too (Sqlite returns boolean values as 1/0):

 ``` sh
 $ nagra select temperature '(= value 2)'